kevinolega/callcentertrainingtips/_posts/2019/2019-03-05-mini-challenges.md

 ### 2. Changing your approach:

-- Speak in English whenever you're ordering food.
+- Speak English whenever you're ordering food.
 - Read the lessons on my website instead of scrolling Facebook and Instagram Feed.
 - Identify friends who speak in English and ask for help.
 - Write in English every day.